louisorner/iconic-bi-engineer/README.md

 1. Which event has low transition rate and can you let us know the transition rate across each of the events?

-The movement from ProductAdd events to Cart Viewed events has the lowest transition rate.
+The movement from ProductAdd events to Cart Viewed events has the lowest transition rate at 15%

 ```
 select